 Dehydration can cause serious consequences.
-Learn how to manage your fluid intake in order to protect your health.
+Learn how to manage your fluid intake to protect your health.

 Here is some information about how to be healthy by ensuring you have sufficient fluid intake: